 How to start the GFCFSF diet with an older child

-I asked my 17-year-old daughter what it would take to convince an older child who may need to start the gfcfsf diet to accept even a 6-month trial.
-As an alpha parent, my first instinct is to use the old standby, “Because I said so!”
-That may work inside your house, but your teen is going to be out of your sight and will have to make good decisions about food when you are not there.
-Full diet compliance will probably require reasoning and understanding, not just a rule.
-My daughter gave a list of things that helped her learn how to make good choices about food, which you will see below.
+As an "alpha parent", my first instinct is to use the old standby "Because I said so!".
+That may work inside your house but your child is going to be out of your sight and will have to make good decisions about food when you are not there.
+It is going to require more than just a rule, but also reasoning and understanding to gain full diet compliance.
+I asked my 17-year-old daughter what it would take to convince an older child who may need the diet to accept even a 6-month trial.
+She rattled off a list of things that helped her learn how to make good choices about food, which you will see below.

 Teaching your child about good food choices:

-- Forget the food pyramid.
-It’s great if you can tolerate the foods in it.
-Most ASD kids cannot.
+- Forget the food pyramid - the food pyramid is great unless you cannot tolerate the foods in it, which ASD kids cannot.

 - Make the food appealing and taste good.
-When we first started the diet back in 1998, the options for GFCFSF foods were horrible and no one, kids or parents, wanted to eat it.
-Over the years, many new terrific products have arrived that are just as good as their non-GFCFSF counterparts.
-We’ve also learned to cook a new way: organic, whole foods with as little messing around with them as possible.
-Good food needs very little work to showcase its flavor.
+When we first started the diet back in 1998, the options for GFCFSF foods were horrible and no one, not the kids or the parents, wanted to eat it.
+Over the years, we've gotten many new terrific products that are just as good as their non-GFCFSF counterparts but we've also learned to cook a new way: organic whole foods with as little messing around with them as possible.
+Good food needs very little to be done to it to showcase its flavor.
 A nice grilled steak with rice and asparagus is a perfect meal on its own, and is perfectly GFCFSF unless you do something unnecessary to it.
-Meal plans and recipes are on our site

 - Prove the benefits of the diet.
 Use this article to outline the need for the diet.

-- Prove the bad effects of not complying with the diet.
+- Prove the bad effects of not doing the diet.
 If you cannot tolerate a food, your body lets you know.
 Ever get heartburn?
 You are eating something your body doesn't like, and wants you to stop!
 This is the same.

 - You may love ice cream, but it probably doesn't love you and lets you know in the form of constipation or diarrhea, stomach or skin issues.
 Non-organic dairy also contains many antibiotics and hormones that can kick your child into early puberty (as if you don't want to wait as long as possible for that darling phase to start?!).
 Dairy can also cause or exacerbate asthma.

-- Gluten can have terrible effects on those who cannot tolerate it (not just people with celiac disease), including exhaustion, obesity, digestive problems, headaches, depression, and even seizures in some cases.
+- Gluten can actually has even worse effects on those who cannot tolerate it (and its not just true of celiacs) including exhaustion, obesity, digestive problems, headaches and depression, and in some cases even seizures.

 - Soy is GMO and toxic - enough said!

-- Movies like "Food, Inc" or "Fast Food Nation," show how bad the growing and manufacturing processes can be.
-Horrifying things are done to food in the manufacturing process, as this story shows on processed chicken nuggets.
+- Just like the effect of watching the movies "Food, Inc" or "Fast Food Nation", use the growing and manufacturing processes against them to show how bad food can be.
+There are horrifying things done to food in the manufacturing process, as this story shows on processed chicken nuggets.

 - Find good substitutes for your child's favorite foods before beginning the diet.